 What is Gouden Piramide?

-Gouden Piramide ('Golden Pyramid') is a state prize awarded each year for excellence in commissioning work in architecture, urban design, landscape architecture, infrastructure and physical planning.
+Gouden Piramide ('Golden Pyramid') is a state prize awarded biennially for excellence in commissioning work in architecture, urban design, landscape architecture, infrastructure and physical planning.
 Every building client in the Netherlands is eligible for the award.
 The prize is open to municipalities, private individuals, companies, organisations, specialised building clients and so on.
 Clients employed by the state are excluded from participation, however.
 The state prize is an award for projects that, in their preparation and completion, illustrate the inspirational role that clients can play in the design and construction process.

 The government has pursued an architecture policy ever since the publication of the policy document Space for Architecture in 1991.
 Architecture policy aims at creating conditions favourable to the advancement of architectural quality.
 Architectural quality is here defined as the recognition of merit on the basis of three related criteria: cultural value, user value, and future value.
 Policy related to building clients is seen as an important aspect of architecture policy and is elaborated in two areas: the role of the State as an exemplary building client, and the role of clients 'in the field' (private parties, municipalities, provinces).
 De Gouden Piramide targets the second of these categories.